Wrongtown/ArkSE-QOL/README.md

 ## How to use
-Download the repository or if you prefer just the [../KeyBuddy-Ark/KeyBuddy - ARK.exe](https://github.com/Wrongtown/ArkSE-QOL/blob/main/KeyBuddy-Ark/KeyBuddy%20-%20ARK.exe) executable.
+Download the repository or if you prefer just the relevant executable from [Releases](https://github.com/Wrongtown/ArkSE-QOL/releases).

 Ideally save that .exe in a folder of its own and run the .exe